andygout/chitter/README.md

 Brief:
 -------

-A Twitter clone that will allow the users to post messages to a public stream
+A Twitter clone that allows users to post short messages to a public stream

 Technologies used: